Arjunlakhanpall/Neurolinked-2/README.md

 To run a full demo on your machine or cloud, follow `DESIGN.md`.
 I can also:
 - generate a high-fidelity PNG architecture diagram, or
 - create Terraform templates for S3 + IAM + EC2 deployment.

-Tell me which and I’ll add it.
-# Neurolinked-2